ariel-morrison/hand_sensor_test/README.md

 `python3 -m pip install --user virtualenv`

+Note: If your pip package is out of date, update the pip package when prompted.

-2) Create virtual environment:
+2) Create virtual environment to download code requirements and run code:

 `python3 -m venv env`

+Note: If you get an error message "Error returned non-zero exit status 1," run this command without pip:

+`python3 -m venv env --without-pip`

-**If you've already installed a virtual environment, start here:**
+**If you've already installed a virtual environment in your working directory, start here:**

-3) Activate the virtual environment:
+3) Activate your virtual environment:

 `source env/bin/activate`